 Brendan received a B.A. in Political Science and Philosophy from the University of King’s College in Halifax and an LL.B from Dalhousie University.
-Brendan was called to the bar in 2010 after articling as a judicial law clerk for the judges of the Ontario Superior Court of Justice in Toronto.
+Brendan was called to the bar after articling as a judicial law clerk for the judges of the Ontario Superior Court of Justice in Toronto.
 Following his call to the bar, Brendan practiced in the private bar with a particular focus on health law at a prominent litigation firm in Toronto, and joined ACE in 2013.
 Brendan has represented clients in all levels of Ontario Courts, and before several administrative tribunals, including the Consent and Capacity Board and the Health Professions Appeal and Review Board.

 Tammy has been a support staff member at ACE since 1985.
 She is the first contact that a caller has when getting in touch with ACE.
 In addition to providing general information, Tammy refers the intake calls to either an outside resource centre or one of the ACE lawyers.
 She is also responsible for the production of correspondence and litigation documentation, as well as the organization of ACE's public legal education sessions.
 Tammy has gained a wealth of information over the years and is an invaluable resource to both older adults and ACE.